zimmer-partners/Gopher-2.0/README.md

-# Markdown-Publisher
+# Gopher 2.0

-This PHP script searches two source subdirectories containing raw Markdown files and renders a match as a printable webpage.
+This PHP server application scans two source subdirectories containing raw Markdown files and renders a match as a printable webpage.
 There's the directory Quellen with demo files and a non-existent Sources directory scanned for Markdown files.
 Any references to images and other embedded media files can be bundled in subfolders with the referring Markdown file; relative paths to the media files are resolved correctly.

 ## How to install